physiotherapy and Pilates in Cheltenham

 woman with back pain

-lower back pain
+pilates for sore lower back

-One of the main focuses of Pilates is to strengthen the deep abdominal muscles and the pelvic floor.
-These are the places that provide back support.
 A Pilates program will build core strength, rebalance chronically stressed musculature and restore vital circulation, all reasons why people with back pain find relief!

-Knee pain
+pilates for Knee pain

 Pilates is one of the most effective ways to build and develop strong, healthy knees because it strengthens the muscles around the knee and helps with patella tracking.
-By focusing on core activation Pilates can help 'de-weight' the joints of the lower body, including the knees, and in turn help with knee pain.
+By focusing on core activation Pilates can help 'de-weight' the joints of the lower body, and in turn help with knee pain.

 woman with knee injury